CptPie/telegram-shipit-bot/README.md

 # Telegram Ship-it Bot
-Simple telegram bot with basic Message and picture sending capabilities.
+Simple telegram bot with basic Message and picture sending capabilities.\
-The bot also sends daily at 6:00 am the weather forecast for the provided location (see var daily-loc) at the provided chat id (see var ChatId).
+The bot also sends daily at 5:30 am the weather forecast for the provided location (see config.json).

 # Users
-Simply write /shipit or /doit to @shipitbot and enjoy your pictures.
+Use these commands to get a response from the bot.
 * /burn - burn the witch!
 * /choose [option1], [option2] - chooses one of the options
 * /decide \<question> - answers a yes/no question